 Louis Epstein Pty.
 Ltd., Melbourne

 Louis Aaron Valentine Epstein was born in England in 1879.
 His family emigrated to Melbourne in 1889.
 Of his ten children three sons, Keith, Phillip and Garth, joined his tailoring business which was located in Epstein House, 133 Flinders Street, Melbourne.
 They maintained the firm until retiring, gaining a reputation as bespoke tailors as well as uniform and equestrian clothing manufacturers (they supplied Victorian police uniforms).
 The firm was the first importers and retailers of Levi Strauss jeans in Australia.

 Lowes Ltd., Sydney and Newcastle

 Founded in 1898 as W. Lowe and Company, tailors and outfitters, and still trading as a chain of men’s, boys’ and school wear stores.
 In 1911 it was reformed into Lowes.
-It existed as a single store until expanding in 1948.
+It started as a single storein Sydney, then two, until expanding in 1948.

 L. Sullivan, Euroa

 In 1919-1920 Laurence Sullivan advertised his tailoring shop in the former E.T.
 Stammers (also country tailors) store.

 In 1922 Arthur Lunn and Tom Holmes, who had previously worked for John Zimmerman’s tailoring concern in Maryborough, established their own business in Shepparton at 170 Wyndham Street.
 They prospered and listed the company in 1929.
 Tragically, Mr Lunn died suddenly of a seizure whilst driving his car.
 He was only 47 years at the time.
 The company continued until 1958.